Vicchang/RayarkTutorial/PresentationWeek1.md

       Monster monster = new (mMonster_v1, gameObject2D);
   }
   ```
   We loose the coupling between GameObject and Monster.
 We can change the implmentation of gameobject at any time without re-coding.
 This is powerful.
 Imagine that you are writing unit test.
   You want to stub some of the case since it doesn't need to be test during the unit test.
 With dependency on concrete class, you can't do it, but on base/abstract class, you can.

 * ## What does coupling means?
 What’s the value of Law of Demeter?
   As long as a class has the association relationship with the other class, they are coupled.
 Coupling is used to descripe this situation.
 Note that assciation includes aggregation, compistion, inheritence, implementation and ...etc.
-  The idea of Law of Deter is that one class should know as litter as other class and do not use the other class's member variable to do the other work.
+  The idea of Law of Deter is that one class should know as litte as other class and do not use the other class's member variable to do the other work.
 Here is the example.
   ```C#
   class Program
   {